 Specialties: Panettone, saffron risotto, barbajada hot mocha.

-Travel tip: You’ll find cheaper hotels by Milano Centrale train station but the area can be a little seedy at night.
+Travel tip: You’ll find cheaper hotels by Milano Centrale train station but the area can be a little grungy at night.

 Winter events: Ice skating or stay warm at a museum.